1968 Italian Grand Prix: Race

 The race was held over 68 laps of the Autodromo Nazionale di Monza, taking place in sunny conditions, with Surtees leading from the start.
 McLaren and Surtees fought for the lead, until the Ferrari of Chris Amon lost control on oil dropped by one of the Honda RA301s and his car flew over the barriers into the trees at one of the fast Lesmo corners.
 Surtees also hit the wall trying to avoid the Ferrari.
 This put Jo Siffert into second place, with Jackie Stewart third.
 The Scotsman moved into second and a slipstreaming battle developed for the lead between McLaren, Stewart, Siffert and Denny Hulme.

 McLaren's M7A had to stop for more oil on lap 35 and retired.
 Stewart retired on lap 43 when his Cosworth engine failed.
 Hulme was by this stage already leading the race, and when Siffert went out with a rear suspension failure, nine laps from the end, Hulme was left to win.
-He won in a time of 1hr 40:14.8mins., averaging a speed of 146.284mph.
+He won in a time of 1hr 40:14.8mins., averaging a speed of 146.284 mph.
 There had been a battle behind him, between Johnny Servoz-Gavin, Jacky Ickx and Jochen Rindt.
 The Ferrari of Ickx had emerged ahead, only to stop in the closing lap for more fuel.
 In the process, he dropped to third behind Servoz-Gavin, while Rindt had to retire with an engine failure.
 Piers Courage, Jean-Pierre Beltoise, and Jo Bonnier rounded out the top six, with no other finishers.